-Proxy Statement Summary & Highlights Corporate Governance Director and Executive Compensation Audit Matters Proposals Q&A K. Ram Shriram Independent Directo or since 1998 Leadership Development, Inclusion and Comp ensation Committee Other Public Company Directorship: Yubico (Nasdaq First North Growth Market, Stockholm: YUBICO) Selected Memberships: Member, Council on Foreign Relations Board of Trustees, Stanford Health Care Charter Member, Indiaspora K. Ram Shriram, 67, has been a managing partner of Sherpalo Ventures, LLC, an angel venture investment company, since January 2000.
+Corporate Governance Director and Executive Compensation Audit Matters

+K. Ram Shriram

+Independent Director since 1998 | Leadership Development, Inclusion and Compensation Committee

+Yubico (Nasdaq First North Growth Market, Stockholm: YUBICO)

+- · Member, Council on Foreign Relations

+- · Board of Trustees, Stanford Health Care

+- · Charter Member, Indiaspora

+K. Ram Shriram, 67, has been a managing partner of Sherpalo Ventures, LLC, an angel venture investment company, since January 2000.
 From August 1998 to September 1999, Ram served as Vice President of Business Development at Amazon. com, Inc., an internet retail company.
 Prior to that, Ram served as President at Junglee Corporation, a provider of database technology, which was acquired by Amazon.com in 1998.
 Ram was an early member of the executive team at Netscape Communications Corporation.
 Ram holds a Bachelor of Science degree in mathematics from the University of Madras, India.

-Select Leadership Skills and Additional Experiences: Global business leadership as former Vice President of Business Development at Amazon.com, Inc., President of Junglee Corporation, and a member of the executive team of Netscape Communications Corporation.
-Extensive financial and investment expertise as a venture capitalist.
-Outside board experience as a director of several private companies.
-Robin L. Washingtor Independent Directo Leadership Development, I Audit and Compliance Com ensation Committee (Chair); Other Public Compa Directorships: Honeywell Interna Salesforce, Inc. Vertiv Holdings Co Selected Membersh Private Directorship President's Counce Business School A Board, University of Michigan Board of Directors Mastercard Founce Board of Trustees Accounting Founce tional, Inc. Robin L. Washington, 61, s Officer of Gilead Sciences her retirement in Novemb Operations, Investor Relat remained with Gilead in an From January 2006 to Jur Solutions Corporation, an served in a number of exe application software, inclu- with several other senior f was Director of Finance for Reserve Bank of Chicago, of Business Administration Business Administration d Select Leadership Skills a • Extensive financial and former Executive Vice F Hyperion Solutions Cor • In-depth knowledge of s, Inc., a biopharmad er 2019, where she of ions, and the Inform in advisory capacity the 2007, Robin serve enterprise software cutive positions wit uding as Senior Vice financial roles from for for Tandem Compute and a Senior Audito in degree from the U egree from Peppero and Additional Exper- management exper President and Chief poration, and forme ceutical company, fro oversaw Global Finan nation Technology org from November 2019 ed as Chief Financial e company.
-Prior to H h PeopleSoft, Inc., a President and Corpo 1996 to 2005.
-Prior to rs, an Accounting An- or for Deloitte.
-Robin I niversity of Michigan dine University. eriences: tise and global busin Financial Officer of G r executive of People m May 2008 until ce, Facilities and ganizations.
-Robin until March 2020.
-Officer of Hyperion yperion, Robin provider of enterprise rate Controller along p PeopleSoft, Robin alyst for the Federal holds a Bachelor and a Master of
+- Global business leadership as former Vice President of Business Development at Amazon.com, Inc., President of Junglee Corporation, and a member of the executive team of Netscape Communications Corporation. - Extensive financial and investment expertise as a venture capitalist. - Outside board experience as a director of several private companies.

+Robin L. Washington

+Independent Director since 2019 Leadership Development, Inclusion and Compensation Committee (Chair); Audit and Compliance Committee

+Other Public Company Directorships:

+- · Honeywell International, Inc.

+- · Salesforce, Inc.

+- · Vertiv Holdings Co.

+Selected Memberships and Private Directorships:

+- · President's Council & Ross Business School Advisory Board, University of Michigan - · Board of Directors, Mastercard Foundation - Board of Trustees, Financial Accounting Foundation

+Robin L. Washington, 61, served as the Executive Vice President and Chief Financial Officer of Gilead Sciences, Inc., a biopharmaceutical company, from May 2008 until her retirement in November 2019, where she oversaw Global Finance, Facilities and Operations, Investor Relations, and the Information Technology organizations.
+Robin remained with Gilead in an advisory capacity from November 2019 until March 2020.
+From January 2006 to June 2007, Robin served as Chief Financial Officer of Hyperion Solutions Corporation, an enterprise software company.
+Prior to Hyperion, Robin served in a number of executive positions with PeopleSoft, Inc., a provider of enterprise application software, including as Senior Vice President and Corporate Controller along with several other senior financial roles from 1996 to 2005.
+Prior to PeopleSoft, Robin was Director of Finance for Tandem Computers, an Accounting Analyst for the Federal Reserve Bank of Chicago, and a Senior Auditor for Deloitte.
+Robin holds a Bachelor of Business Administration degree from the University of Michigan and a Master of Business Administration degree from Pepperdine University.

-In-depth knowledge of the technology sector.Global business perspective from her service on other boards.
+- Extensive financial and management expertise and global business leadership as former Executive Vice President and Chief Financial Officer of Gilead Sciences, Inc., Hyperion Solutions Corporation, and former executive of PeopleSoft, - In-depth knowledge of the technology sector. - Global business perspective from her service on other boards.